-71 Nicolas Kristoff and Sheryl WuDunn, Half the Sky, 174.
+&lt;sup>72Kristoff and WuDunn, Half the Sky, 174.

-72 For the purposes of this paper, the name PROGRESA will be used to refer to this type of cash transfer program implemented in Mexico.
+&lt;sup>73For the purposes of this paper, the name PROGRESA will be used to refer to this type of cash transfer program implemented in Mexico.

-73 Frederic Lambert and Hyunmin Park, Income Inequality and Government Transfers in Mexico, 1-2.
+&lt;sup>74Lambert and Park, Income Inequality and Government Transfers in Mexico, 1-2.

-education, health, and nutrition.
-The rules regarding households' compliance with certain standards have aided Mexico in its efforts towards poverty reduction and improving human quality of life.
+standards have aided Mexico in its efforts towards poverty reduction and improving human quality of life.

 Over the years, conditional cash transfer programs have had a significant impact on the enrollment and attainment of schoolchildren from impoverished families in Mexico, particularly for female students.
-Attendance through Grade 9 is required by Mexican compulsory schooling laws; however, once this requirement is met, many students, especially girls, choose to drop out in the transition to secondary school for a variety of reasons.74 PROGRESA has reduced this dropout rate through providing monthly payments to parents whose children stay in school, with the given amount determined by the student's gender and years of school completed.75 The monetary value of grants is increased for students in secondary school and for female students.76 Because girls typically have lower enrollment rates in secondary school and are less likely to return to school after dropping out, the higher payments for female students and secondary school students have been shown to be helpful in encouraging female students to pursue secondary education.77 An evaluation of the success of PROGRESA by Shultz found that girls' enrollment increased 14.8 percent compared to a 6.5 percent increase for boys.78 As a whole, PROGRESA has helped address some of the direct and opportunity costs of sending Mexican girls to school and is effective in providing an example of how cash transfer programs can work to promote education and health in impoverished communities.
+Attendance through Grade 9 is required by Mexican compulsory schooling laws; however, once this requirement is met, many students, especially girls, choose to drop out in the transition to secondary school for a variety of reasons.
+75 PROGRESA has reduced this dropout rate by providing monthly payments to parents whose children stay in school, with the given amount determined by the student's gender and years of school completed.
+The monetary value of grants is increased for students in secondary school and for female students.
+Because girls typically have lower enrollment rates in secondary school and are less likely to return to school after dropping out, the higher payments for female students and secondary school students have been shown to encourage female students to pursue secondary education.
+An evaluation of the success of PROGRESA by Shultz found that girls' enrollment increased 14.8 percent compared to a 6.5 percent increase for boys.
+79 As a whole, PROGRESA has helped address some of the direct and opportunity costs of sending Mexican girls to school and is effective in providing an example of how cash transfer programs can work to promote education and health in impoverished communities.

-74 Jere R. Behrman, Piyali Sengupta, and Petra Todd, "Progressing through PROGRESA," 248.
+&lt;sup>75Behrman, Sengupta, and Todd, "Progressing through PROGRESA," 248.

-75 T. Paul Schultz, "School Subsidies for the Poor," 6-8.
-See also Gene B. Sperling and Rebecca Winthrop, What Works in Girls' Education, 114.
+&lt;sup>76Schultz, "School Subsidies for the Poor," 6-8.
+See also Sperling and Winthrop, What Works in Girls' Education, 114.

-76 Ibid; It is also important to note that the value of grants is continually adjusted to account for inflation.
+&lt;sup>77Sperling and Winthrop, What Works in Girls' Education, 114.
+It is also important to note that the value of grants is continually adjusted to account for inflation.

-77 Jere R. Behrman, Piyali Sengupta, and Petra Todd, "Progressing through PROGRESA," 266.
+&lt;sup>78Behrman, Sengupta, and Todd, "Progressing through PROGRESA," 266.

-78 T. Paul Schultz, "School Subsidies for the Poor," 20.
-See also Nicolas Kristoff and Sheryl WuDunn, Half the Sky, 174.
+&lt;sup>79Schultz, "School Subsidies for the Poor," 20.
+See also Kristoff and WuDunn, Half the Sky, 174.